readthedocs/sphinx_rtd_theme/TRANSLATE.rst

 Installation
 ============

-For translate the Read the Docs Sphinx Theme you need install the following packages:
+For translating the Read the Docs Sphinx Theme you will need to install the following packages:

 .. code:: bash